Northern Access Network: Operations

 A typical Northern Access Network station consisted of a tower with a low power transmitter.
 The programming signal originated from either a local video camera or a Betamax videocassette recorder.
 Brough recorded television programming in Toronto, primarily from the commercial networks CTV and Global, onto Betamax tapes which he then sent to the stations for broadcast.
 Tapes were sent out by mail, with the expectation that once broadcast, they would be sent on to the next station, similar to the "bicycling" method of broadcast syndication.

 The initial Pickle Lake station featured a tower of 60 ft supported by a one watt transmitter to provide an approximately 8 km coverage area.
 Total equipment cost at Pickle Lake was approximately $4000.

 Brough modified the Betamax cassette system so that it could contain 10 hours of programming which reduced shipping costs.
 In the late 1970s, each modified cassette cost Brough $30 compared to the $47 cost of each conventional Betamax cassette.

 Stations were funded primarily through an expectation that viewers of the station would contribute toward an operational fund, although in many towns a large percentage of the viewership did not do so.
 A secondary source of operating funds for the stations was the broadcast of a televised bingo game, which viewers could play at home by buying bingo cards.
 Later, an inexpensive television encryption was developed for approximately $8 per descrambling unit.
 This allowed Northern Access Network to enforce a subscriber fee system in its communities.

 Coverage

+The Northern Access Network operated low-power television stations serving approximately 30 remote communities in northern Ontario, Canada, during the late 1970s.
+These primarily encompassed isolated mining towns, forestry settlements, and small rural populations that received only the CBC's English-language signal due to geographical barriers and insufficient commercial broadcaster interest.
+The network's stations were funded through local cash contributions from residents, reflecting community demand for expanded programming in areas where over-the-air reception was limited to one channel.

+Specific examples include Pickle Lake, a mining community where NAN's initial station faced resistance to shutdown efforts from local supporters, including miners who valued the additional content.
+Operations extended to other underserved locales along transportation routes, such as those serviced by tape distribution networks from Toronto, enabling videotaped broadcasts of rebroadcast shows, movies, and local ads.
+By targeting regions with populations too sparse for licensed broadcasters to justify infrastructure investment, NAN addressed a practical gap in service provision, though without regulatory approval.

 Ontario communities served by Northern Access Network besides Pickle Lake and Longlac included Armstrong, Balmertown, Caramat, Cochenour, Dubreuilville, Ear Falls, Ignace, Mattabi Mines, Moosonee, Nakina, Sioux Lookout, South Bay Mine and Wawa.
 In early 1978, Manitoba stations were established at Gillam, Leaf Rapids and Lynn Lake, where the only existing television at the time was from CBC.
 Other stations were established in the Northwest Territories (Inuvik, Tuktoyaktuk) and in Newfoundland (St Anthony).